thinhnotes/MCW-Line-of-business-application-migration/Whiteboard design session/WDS student guide - Line-of-business application migration.md

 **Business needs**

-Directions: With all participants at your table, answer the following questions and list the answers on a flip chart:
+Directions: With your team, answer the following questions and list the answers on a flip chart:

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?